rigetti/rpcq/README.md

 Using the Client-Server Framework
 ---------------------------------

-First, create a server, add a test handler, and spin it up.
+The following two code samples (first in Python, then in Lisp) demonstrate how to create a server, add a test handler, and spin it up.

 ```python
 from rpcq import Server